myshell-ai/AIlice/README.md

 - --**sttDevice** specifies the computing device used by the speech-to-text model.
 The default is "cpu", you can set it to "cuda" if there is enough video memory.
 - --**chatHistoryPath** is used to specify the directory where chat history data is stored.
 - --**certificate** Certificate settings for the web interface.
 The simplest option is an empty string, which will use the HTTP protocol for the UI web page.
 Setting it to 'adhoc' will use a self-generated certificate, providing encryption for the data flow between the UI and server, but it requires dismissing browser security warnings.
 The most secure method is to apply for a certificate and set this parameter to '{"cert": "your_cert.pem", "key": "your_key.pem")'.
-- --**share** create a publicly shareable link for AIlice.
+- --**share** create a publicly shareable link for Ailice.
 (For security reasons, we have temporarily removed this feature.
 It will be re-enabled once more security measures are implemented in the UI.
 Please ensure that the services provided by app.py are not exposed to any untrusted networks)

 <a name="module-configuration"></a>
 ### Module Configuration

-The configuration file of AIlice is named config.json, and its location will be output to the command line when AIlice is started.
+The configuration file of Ailice is named config.json, and its location will be output to the command line when Ailice is started.
 In this section, we will introduce how to configure the external interaction modules through the configuration file.

-In AIlice, we use the term "module" to specifically refer to components that provide functions for interacting with the external world.
-Each module runs as an independent process; they can run in different software or hardware environments from the core process, making AIlice capable of being distributed.
-We provide a series of basic module configurations in the configuration file required for AIlice's operation (such as vector database, search, browser, code execution, etc.).
-You can also add configurations for any third-party modules and provide their module runtime address and port after AIlice is up and running to enable automatic loading.
+In Ailice, we use the term "module" to specifically refer to components that provide functions for interacting with the external world.
+Each module runs as an independent process; they can run in different software or hardware environments from the core process, making Ailice capable of being distributed.
+We provide a series of basic module configurations in the configuration file required for Ailice's operation (such as vector database, search, browser, code execution, etc.).
+You can also add configurations for any third-party modules and provide their module runtime address and port after Ailice is up and running to enable automatic loading.
 Module configuration is very simple, consisting of only two items:

 ```json
   "services": {